Georgia police seeking eighth suspect in home invasion where masked men held mother, daughter at gunpoint

 NYC WORKERS PUMMEL BRAZEN ATTEMPTED ROBBERY SUSPECT UNTIL HE FLEES

-The masked men left with several personal belongings, two vehicles, and the victim’s phones, telling the mother they would kill her if she called the police.
+The masked men left with several personal belongings, two vehicles and the victims’ phones, telling the mother they would kill her if she called the police.

 Police said the mother and daughter cooperated with the intruders and were not physically harmed.
-The stolen vehicles were found a few hours later after having been abandoned.
+The stolen vehicles were found a few hours later after they were abandoned.

-Police have arrested seven suspects, ages 18 to 24 in connection with the home invasion.
-They each face a slew of charges including aggravated assault, theft by taking, and false imprisonment.
+Police have arrested seven suspects, ages 18 to 24, in connection with the home invasion.
+They each face a slew of charges including aggravated assault, theft by taking and false imprisonment.

 An eighth suspect, Jermaine Caldwell, 23, remains at large, police said.
-He is wanted for conspiracy to commit home invasion, aggravated assault, false imprisonment, possession of a firearm during the commission of a felony, and theft by taking.
+He is wanted for conspiracy to commit home invasion, aggravated assault, false imprisonment, possession of a firearm during the commission of a felony and theft by taking.

 The Sandy Springs Police Department said additional funds are forthcoming for information leading to Caldwell’s arrest.